-(Alleged by PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS and against all Defendants)
+(By PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS and Against All Defendants)

-- 93. PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 94.
-From time to time, PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
-Further, these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more.
+- 88. PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 89.
+PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were from time to time required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
+Further, these employees from time to time were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more.
 PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were also not provided with one hour wages in lieu thereof.
-As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were periodically denied their proper rest periods by DEFENDANT and DEFENDANT'S managers. - 95.
-DEFENDANT further violated California Labor Code §§ 226.7 and the applicable IWC Wage Order by failing to compensate PLAINTIFF and CALIFORNIA LABOR SUB-CLASS Members who were not provided a rest period, in accordance with the applicable Wage Order, one additional hour of compensation at each employee's regular rate of pay for each workday that rest period was not provided.
+As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA LABOR SUB-CLASS Members were periodically denied their proper rest periods by DEFENDANT and DEFENDANT's managers. - 90.
+DEFENDANT further violated California Labor Code §§ 226.7 and the applicable IWC Wage Order by failing to compensate PLAINTIFF and CALIFORNIA LABOR SUBCLASS Members who were not provided a rest period, in accordance with the applicable Wage other members of the CALIFORNIA CLASS with complete and accurate wage statements 1 which failed to show, among other things, the correct gross and net wages earned.
+Cal.

-- i.
-All applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 99.
-From time to time, when DEFENDANT did not accurately record PLAINTIFF's and other CALIFORNIA CLASS Members' minimum and overtime wages earned and/or missed meal and rest breaks, DEFENDANT violated Cal.
 Lab.
-Code § 226 in that DEFENDANT failed to provide an accurate wage statement in writing that properly and accurately itemizes all missed meal and rest periods and reporting time wages owed to PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS and thereby also failed to set forth the correct wages earned by the employees. - 100.
+3 Code § 226 provides that every employer shall furnish each of his or her employees with an 4 accurate itemized wage statement in writing showing, among other things, gross wages 5 earned and all applicable hourly rates in effect during the pay period and the corresponding 6 amount of time worked at each hourly rate.
+Specifically, DEFENDANT violated Section 7 226 by failing to identify the correct rates of pay and number of hours worked, including for 8 the "on call fee," item of pay, which is a non-discretionary incentive wage payment.
+Aside, from the violations listed above in this paragraph, DEFENDANT failed to issue to 10 PLAINTIFF an itemized wage statement that lists all the requirements under California 11 Labor Code 226 et seq.
+As a result, DEFENDANT from time to time provided PLAINTIFF 12 and the other members of the CALIFORNIA CLASS with wage statements which violated 13 Cal.
+Lab.
+Code § 226.
+14 95.
 DEFENDANT knowingly and intentionally failed to comply with Cal.
 Lab.
-Code § 226, causing injury and damages to PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS.
-These damages include, but are not limited to, costs expended calculating the correct wages for all missed meal and rest breaks and the amount of employment taxes which were not properly paid to state and federal tax authorities.
-These damages are difficult to estimate.
-Therefore, PLAINTIFF and the other members of the CALIFORNIA LABOR SUB-CLASS may elect to recover liquidated damages of fifty dollars (\$50.00) for the initial pay period in which the violation occurred, and one hundred dollars (\$100.00) for each violation in a subsequent pay period pursuant to Cal.
+15 Code § 226, causing injury and damages to PLAINTIFF and the other members of the 16 CALIFORNIA LABOR SUB-CLASS.
+These damages include, but are not limited to, costs 17 expended calculating the correct wages for all missed meal and rest breaks and the amount 18 of employment taxes which were not properly paid to state and federal tax authorities.
+19 These damages are difficult to estimate.
+Therefore, PLAINTIFF and the other members of 20 the CALIFORNIA LABOR SUB-CLASS may elect to recover liquidated damages of fifty 21 dollars (\$50.00) for the initial pay period in which the violation occurred, and one hundred 22 dollars (\$100.00) for each violation in a subsequent pay period pursuant to Cal.
 Lab.
-Code § 226, in an amount according to proof at the time of trial (but in no event more than four thousand dollars (\$4,000.00) for PLAINTIFF and each respective member of the CALIFORNIA LABOR SUB-CLASS herein).
+Code § 23 226, in an amount according to proof at the time of trial (but in no event more than four 24 thousand dollars (\$4,000.00) for PLAINTIFF and each respective member of the 25 CALIFORNIA LABOR SUB-CLASS herein).
+26 ///